-Better access coming to SR 167 HOT lanes
+Better access has arrived for the SR 167 HOT lanes

-We’re getting rid of the double white line and replacing it with a single white line.
-Drivers will see just one stripe and be able to enter and exit the HOT lanes nearly anywhere along the corridor.
-The HOT lanes will still be open to solo drivers with a Good To Go! pass and free to carpools, transit, vanpools and motorcycles.
+We've removed the double white line and replaced it with a single white line.
+Drivers will see just one stripe and can enter and exit the HOT lanes nearly anywhere along the corridor.
+The HOT lanes are still open to solo drivers with a Good To Go! pass and free to carpools, transit, vanpools and motorcycles.

 The end result - Goodbye double white lines!

-Here is an animation of how it will look before and after construction.
+Here is an animation of how it looks before after construction.

-Why is WSDOT changing access to the HOT lanes?
+Why did WSDOT change access to the HOT lanes?

 Drivers have told us that they want easier access in and out of the HOT lanes.
 In a 2012 customer survey, 40 percent responded that they did not like restrictive entry and exit points.
 Transit agencies have also told us it’s tough for them to use the HOT lanes because buses frequently need to enter and exit the highway to make stops.

-What’s changing?
-The HOT lanes will be striped with a single white line.
+What’s changed?
+The HOT lanes are striped with a single white line.

-Vehicles will be able to change lanes at almost any location instead of at
+Vehicles are able to change lanes at almost any location instead of at

 designated access points.